 I have spent a bit of time over the past 6 months analyzing the market and watching which verticals are showing signs of upcoming innovation.
 Education seems to be stirring and I wonder if the entire industry is prime for an overhaul.
 Bill Gates seems to agree:

 So far technology has hardly changed formal education at all.
 But a lot of people, including me, think this is the next place where the Internet will surprise people in how it can improve things–especially in combination with face-to-face learning.

 - Our schools still have the mentality of the industrial revolution.
-They are “factory like” institutions in which the students engage with one subject at a team, have little integration between subject matter and where individual lessons are often void of the “big picture”.
+They are “factory-like” institutions in which the students engage with one subject at a time, have little integration between subject matter, and where individual lessons are often void of the “big picture.”
 We need to upgrade our educational systems to match the information age.

 - Globalization, a new reality of our economy, requires new types of collaboration that cannot be taught in a classroom.
 Experiences are a critical part of learning that seem to be missing from formal education.